slimesarecool/massinstaller/README.md

 [files]
 advlua.zip = https://lpmlua.com/packages/advlua/advlua.zip(At the end of the parameters it says "advlua.zip" you put that before the equal sign.
 The parameter is the directory of file to install)

+## Extra info:
+Files such as the test.mi file need mi.bat to be run as administrator so keep that in mind.

 ## Confused:
 Send me a message on discord: slimesarecool#7034